According to the Buddha, expanding consciousness means to “see things as they are” (yathābhūta ñāṇa.)

 1. Twenty-five hundred years ago, the Buddha achieved the ultimate state of mind and became “all-knowing” (or “perfectly conscious”).
 He learned about the boundless universe, the endless cycle of rebirths, and the complex process of cause and effect (Paṭicca Samuppāda), which sustains everything in the universe.

 2. By developing scientific instruments (starting with simple telescopes and microscopes, we have now developed very sophisticated instruments), we have expanded our “awareness.”

 - For example, within the past century, we have expanded our awareness of the vast space around us, and now we know not only that our universe is possibly infinite in extent.

 3. As humans, we may get close to the ultimate knowledge using the scientific approach someday, well into the future.

 - But we can get there in a lifetime by developing our minds by following the path the Buddha laid out.

 - For all their impressive “material achievements,” today’s science and technology are still at very early stages concerning mental phenomena.

 - According to Buddha Dhamma, one is said to achieve full and clear consciousness with a pure mind (devoid of defilements) that generates only pabhassara citta.
 See ” True Happiness Is the Absence of Suffering” and follow-up posts.
 Also see #11 of “Pabhassara Citta, Radiant Mind, and Bhavaṅga.”

 - This does not mean that a person who achieves Nibbāna will be an expert in relativity or quantum mechanics.
 Relativity and quantum mechanics provide only partial explanations, and even then, just for material aspects of the world.

 - When one achieves the ultimate knowledge (Nibbāna), relativity or quantum mechanics become irrelevant since they account for only some of the impermanent and transient behavior.
 The matter is secondary to the mind.

-5. Furthermore, people with good meditative skills can expand their consciousness by accessing higher meditative states (jhāna), i.e., controlling and focusing the mind.
+5. On the way to purifying the mind, people with good meditative skills can expand their consciousness by accessing higher meditative states (jhāna), i.e., controlling and focusing the mind.